assiduous

 Did you know?

 While assiduous means “showing great care, attention, and effort,” and in some situations may be an appropriate substitute for careful, it’s got a bit more oomph than careful in that it suggests a dogged or tireless persistence.
 If you are assiduous in your efforts (or work, research, analysis, training, preparations, etc.) for example, it’s implied that you’re in it for the long haul, or that you have the ability to “sit with” a task or challenge for a considerable amount of time.
-This makes sense given that assiduous comes from the Latin verb assidēre, meaning “to sit beside.”
+This idea is fitting given that assiduous comes from the Latin verb assidēre, meaning “to sit beside.”

 Did you know?